 Jana and Jordan - both sixteen years old - have been dating for about four months.
-They really like each other and they really like kissing, but neither one is really ready to have oral sex or sexual intercourse.
+They really like each other and they really like kissing, but neither one is really ready to have any kind of sexual relationship.

 Jordan: Hey, I can tell you really like me, and I really like you.
 I think we're ready to take our relationship to the next level... sexually, I mean.